Spinal manipulation: underwhelming effects on back pain since 1895.

 Although I will discuss a lot of other research below, these two reviews more or less answer the title question: SMT does not work (very well, if it all, for most people, most of the time).

 Historically, spinal manipulative therapy for acute low back pain has been regarded as the best example of evidence-based care routinely offered by the chiropractic profession.
-Even many fierce critics of chiropractic have supported this claim (or at least left it alone while focusing on other issues).
-Nevertheless, some critics have pointed out that even this “best” use of SMT has been damned with faint praise by the research.
+Even many fierce critics of chiropractic have supported this claim (or at least left it alone while focusing on more glaring issues).
+But some have pointed out that even this “best” use of SMT has such disappointingly small benefits that it can hardly be considered effective.

-If it were possible to report good news on this topic, it would be here — and I would be happy about it.
+If it were possible to report better news about SMT, it would be in these reviews — and I would be happy about it.
 But it’s not, and the topic can probably be closed.
-It won’t be closed, of course — the controversy will go on for many years — but like a news network calling election results, there’s a point at which a certain conclusion is virtually inevitable.
+It won’t be closed, of course — the controversy will go on for years to come — but like a news network calling election results, there’s a point at which a certain conclusion is virtually inevitable.
 I believe we are now at that point with SMT.
 It mostly doesn’t work well for acute back pain, and if that’s true, it’s quite unlikely that works well for anything else.

 My chiropractor says this is because the top of my neck attaches to my head.
 Is that a common problem?

 from the “chiropractors say the darndest things” file, as reported by Dr. Grumpy (Only Outside Sleepy Hollow)